Second week on the Pacific Ocean: Crossing the Doldrums?

 In the East to the South, and then go

+Day 3.
 Mon Apr 08 2024

 There was a question from a reader: Why is our route so much to the East?
 Because there is the Humboldt current, running along Peru and Ecuador, setting to the North, and we want to go South.

 Indeed, we just want to avoid that current.
 But we are reluctant to go to the west for two reasons.
 First because the currents.
-Also to the west they are going North West now. (normally at this season there are currents going West, but not now, just bad luck).
+More to the west they are going North West now. (normally at this season there are currents going West, but not now, just bad luck).
 So this means with no wind, you would be brought to North of Galapagos.

-So here in the East we have to make our way to the South.
+So it is here in the East that we have to make enough way to the South.
 We want to cross the equator at about 84 degrees West (we are nearly there).
 Then we go, with a little bit of favourable winds, our way to the West South West and -counting on a SE blow more to the West- turning more and more to South West course.
 Hence we end up on the South of the Galapagos.
 If Neptune could help us a bit with less Northern currents there, we would be delighted.

 If this story is not clear enough, then the most important is: Pierrot made a good Chili con Carne.